ldalaut/laureline_dalaut.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Modeling the Future of Ocean Ecosystems in a Changing Climat'
+title: 'Poster : Modeling the Future of Ocean Ecosystems in a Changing Climat'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here